LukeGrainwalker/H2prO/README.md

-# hatch_the_egg
+# H2prO
-A electronic egg that you can etch
+An electronic device that reminds you to drink water